vilgotf/voice-pruner/README.md

 [Invite link] to an instance of this bot (latest released version).

 ## Commands
-* List
-  * Monitored - lists monitored channels
+* monitored - Lists monitored channels
-    * Channel - Returns `true` if the channel is monitored
+  * channel - Returns `true` if the channel is monitored
-  * Unmonitored - lists unmonitored channels
+* unmonitored - Lists unmonitored channels
-    * Channel - Returns `true` if the channel is unmonitored
+  * channel - Returns `true` if the channel is unmonitored
-* Prune - Manually prune voice channels
+* prune - Prune voice channels
-  * Channel - Only prune this voice channel
+  * channel - Prune this voice channel

 ## Permissions